Women's March on Versailles: Deputation to the king

 With few other options available to him, the President of the Assembly, Jean Joseph Mounier, accompanied a deputation of market-women into the palace to see the king.
 A group of six women nominated by the crowd were escorted into the king's apartment, where they told him of the crowd's privations.
 The king responded sympathetically, and using all his charm impressed the women to the point that one of them fainted at his feet.
 After this brief but pleasant meeting, arrangements were made to disburse some food from the royal stores, with more promised, and some in the crowd felt that their goals had been satisfactorily met.
 As rain once again began to pelt Versailles, Maillard and a small cluster of market women trooped triumphantly back to Paris.

 Most in the crowd, however, were not satisfied.
 They milled around the palace grounds with rumors abounding that the women's deputation had been duped – the queen would inevitably force the king to break any promises that had been made.
 Well aware of the mounting danger, Louis discussed the situation with his advisors.
 At about six o'clock in the evening, the king made a belated effort to quell the rising tide of insurrection: he announced that he would accept the August decrees and the Declaration of the Rights of Man without qualification.
-Adequate preparations to defend the palace were not made, however: the bulk of the royal guards, who had been deployed under arms in the main square for several hours facing a hostile crowd, was withdrawn to the far end of the park of Versailles.
+Adequate preparations to defend the palace were not made, however: the bulk of the royal guards, who had been deployed under arms in the main square for several hours facing a hostile crowd, were withdrawn to the far end of the park of Versailles.
 In the words of one of the officers: "Everyone was overwhelmed with sleep and lethargy, we thought it was all over."
 This left only the usual night guard of sixty-one Gardes du Corps posted throughout the palace.

 Late in the evening, Lafayette's national guardsmen approached up the Avenue de Paris.
 Lafayette immediately left his troops and went to see the king, grandly announcing himself with the declaration, "I have come to die at the feet of Your Majesty".
 Outside, an uneasy night was spent in which his Parisian guardsmen mingled with the marchers, and the two groups sounded each other out.
 Many in the crowd denounced Lafayette as a traitor, complaining of his resistance to leaving Paris and the slowness of his march.
-By the first light of morning, it was clear that the national guards and the women had formed an alliance and the crowd's vigor was restored.
+By the first light of morning, it was clear that the national guards and the diverse civilian demonstrators from Paris and Versailles township had formed a vigorous alliance.